codex-academy/database-intro/steps/running_sql_scripts.md

 # Running SQL scripts

-Typing the same sql commands over all the time is painful.
-Queries gets long and cumbersome and you need to be able repeatedly run them.
+Typing the same SQL commands all the time is painful.
+Queries get long and cumbersome and you need to be able to run them repeatedly.

 Using SQL scripts makes running queries and database maintenance tasks much easier.
-It helps you to ensure that databases and tables can be reliably queried, dropped, recreated or changed.
+They help you to ensure that databases and tables can be reliably queried, dropped, recreated, or changed.

 ## Creating scripts